treeverse/lakeFS/docs/howto/scim.md

 In the Entra ID admin dashboard, go to **Enterprise Applications** and choose the lakeFS Cloud enterprise application from the list.
 Then click **Provisioning** in the sidebar and then **Get Started**.

 1. In the provisioning settings set mode to **Automatic**
-2. In **Tenant URL** enter the URL from the lakeFS Cloud provisioning settings
+2. In **Tenant URL** enter the URL from the lakeFS Cloud provisioning settings.
+You will need to append `?aadOptscim062020` to the end of the URL to ensure proper integration with Entra ID.
 3. In **Secret Token** paste the token you copied in the previous step.
 If you haven't created a token yet, you may do so now
 4. Click **Test Connection**
 5. If the test fails, please ensure you've entered the correct SCIM endpoint URL from lakeFS Cloud and copied the token correctly.
 Otherwise, click "Save" at the top of the settings panel